mikes-hacks/mxhelp/README.md

 # mxhelp
-Let "Mike Help" prep for your next pentest.
+Let **Mike Help** you prep for that next pentest.
-This little script will update all of your favorite copypasta with IP and Target addresses.
+This toolkit will update all of your favorite copypasta with IP and Target addresses.
-Easily add any new cheatsheets.
+Flexible and easy to add any new cheatsheets.

 # Usage
 ```